ketteringg/A1C_Prediction_Clinician_Interface/README.md

 * Patient-level contributing factors
 * Follow-up status indicators
 * Pagination across the patient panel
-* Automatic scheduling flags for elevated-risk patients without recorded follow-up testing
+* Flags for elevated-risk patients without recorded follow-up testing
 * A lightweight server-side access gate for the public demonstration

 The access gate is intended only to limit casual access to the demonstration.
-It is not presented as production-grade healthcare authentication.
-A production deployment would require an established identity provider, signed sessions, role-based authorization, audit logging, and integration with the host organization's security infrastructure.
+It is not production-grade healthcare authentication.

+A production implementation would require:

+* Institutional identity management
+* Signed sessions
+* Role-based authorization
+* Audit logging
+* Security review
+* EHR integration
+* Prospective validation
+* Ongoing model monitoring

 ## Technology